- Type: Retail and Wholesale

 Use of Funds

-For further details see page 34 of the IM.
+For further detail see section 3 of the Information Memorandum.